-The Company received a capital distribution from its investment in PV Crystalox Solar Silicon GmbH of £9.4 million.
+The Company received a capital return from its investment in PV Crystalox Solar Silicon GmbH of £573,000.

 The Company carried out an impairment review during the year by considering the investments in each subsidiary separately.
 It compared the expected future cash flows and balance sheet position of each subsidiary to its net book value.
-As a result of this review the Company recognised an impairment of £2.6 million (2017: £33.231 million).
+As a result of this review the Company recognised an impairment of £1.3 million (2018: £2.6 million).